sa-mw-dach/manuela/docs/documentation/MAIN.md

 # Preface
 This project is build and maintained by a group of solution architects at Red Hat.
 It originated from SAs responsible for diverse manufacturing customers in Germany and has grown to include other verticals as well.

-There are also further Manuela-linked projects for GitOps, ArgoCD and some demo apps to be deployed within the demo.
+There are also further MANUela-linked projects for GitOps, ArgoCD and some demo apps to be deployed within the demo.
 You can check them out in this Github directory https://github.com/sa-mw-dach .

 CAVEAT: Some of the technologies involved are bleeding edge, and so implementation details might change if a better tool is found for a particular purpose.